First off – What is a CubeSat?

 With this any person with enough knowledge on satellites and its assembly can have their own satellite made using the cubesat form factor.
 Launch, or deployment of CubeSats can be scheduled with companies like ULA (United launch Alliance) NanoRacks and others, which provides a range of low cost launch and deployment opportunity for students, commercial organizations and governments around the world.

-Space Express is a newcomer but is expected, also, to come up with similar opportunities for students to make use of their partnerships with launch providers, satellite operators and are one of the new organisations educating the general public about citizen space researcy, CubeSats and opportunities to fly a range of other types of miniature satellites.
+Space Industry marketer and advocate Martin Wilson and others have predicted there will be a whole new wave of newcomers due to new opportunities for students.
+Making use of partnerships between STEM projects with launch providers, satellite operators and are one of the new organisations educating the general public about citizen space researcy, CubeSats and opportunities to fly a range of other types of miniature satellites.
 The project also aims to increase the interest of the future generation in space initiatives.

 Pumpkin CubeSat Kit began its operations in 1993 and since then has sold several kits that stick to the standards.
 The software is standardized to make use of less power and provide high efficiency.
 As you can tell, one of the main benefits of cubesats is that nothing new need be invented for a single research mission – unless the satelllite owner wants to innovate new hardware.